markr07/dcc-ex.github.io/docs/trackmanager/index.rst

   We do not support Zero stretching / zero stretch address function, found on Digitrax and Lenz command Stations.
 See the ':ref:`reference/hardware/dcc-vs-dcc:this is not zero stretching`' section for more information.

-Place any analogue DC engine on a TrackManager DC assigned track with our |EX-CS| and it sits there dead quiet with lights off.
+Place any analogue DC loco/engine on a TrackManager DC assigned track with our |EX-CS| and it sits there dead quiet with lights off.
 When the throttle speed is increased in either direction and then lights up and begins to move.

 A DCC Loco with a DC enabled sound decoder also sits quietly and when the throttle increases the sound will turn on first then as you throttle up more it will begin moving.
 You can throttle back until it stops but leave a little throttle speed on say 5% and the Sound will continue to play while it is stopped.

-Throttle speed response for DC Locos vary because the DCdistrict track is operating from 0Vdc to 16+Vdc ~PWM waveform signal.
+Throttle speed response for DC locos vary because the DCdistrict track is operating from 0Vdc to 16+Vdc ~PWM waveform signal.
 Locos operating on a DCdistrict with either WiFi Throttles and EXRAIL Automation scripts with |Engine Driver| Handoff run different DC motors at different speeds.

 So a script for FWD(50) speed will run at completely different speeds for two different DC motors depending on their resistance and efficiency.
 One crawls at 50 while the other one runs like a bat out of hell.

-You can also run a DCC Locos with DC Conversion CV enabled On and run on the DCdistrict, without having to change the decoder DCC address.
+You can also run a DCC locos with DC Conversion CV enabled On and run on the DCdistrict, without having to change the decoder DCC address.

 They will all run on that section of track.